ShobhinSaj/ShobhinsBookStore/ShobhinsBookStore/README.md

 2023-11-28 @01.44am Modified the if condition in index view of home to display a welcome message in case there are no products instead of showing a blank screen.

+2023-12-2 @3.00pm Noticed that my delete function had an issue where in .if a product doesn't have animage added to ot,then, the delete function returns a null exception as <<objFromDb.Product.ImageUrl>> returns null.

+@3.15pm Added an if block which checks if objFromDb.Product.ImageUrl is != null, and runs the image deleteion only if this condition returns true, else, the product is removed entirely.

+@3.15pm Tested if the new if block works as intended.

+@3.26pm Everything works as intended so far.
+Pushing progress to Git
 ******************************************************************

 **Testing**